Kim@BirthingDays.com | 541-733-4002

 Now that you have had your baby and you are all settled in, you are probably really excited and motivated to get out of those maternity clothes and into that super cute little number that has been sitting in your closet for the past 9+ months.

-But lets be honest, you know that you need to eat a balanced diet.
-You know that eating fruits and vegetables are important for your body.
+But let’s be honest, you know that you need to eat a balanced diet.
+You know that eating fruits and vegetables is important for your body.
 You know that eating too many carbs is not good for you and if you choose to eat meat that you should probably stick to lean meats.

 Does this mean that you need to restrict yourself from having any treats?
 Does this mean you shouldn’t have any dairy in your diet?
 NO!!!
 Researchers have found that the lack of calcium actually triggers fat cells to store fat and get bigger.
 Dairy products are known to be a great source of calcium.
-Nutritionists are looking into how dairy affect our ability to live a healthier lifestyle.
-This is excited new for someone like me that really likes ice cream.
+Nutritionists are looking into how dairy affects our ability to live a healthier lifestyle.
+This is exciting news for someone like me who really likes ice cream.

-You might be thinking, “This all sounds great but how do I find the time to eat health when I am exhausted all the time?”
+You might be thinking, “This all sounds great but how do I find the time to eat healthy when I am exhausted all the time?”

-Here are a few things that me make eating healthy possible:
+Here are a few things that can help make eating healthy possible:

 Keep It Simple: I make simple meals with not a ton of ingredients.
 I have found if there are too many things to prep or pull together that I get frustrated and it takes too long for me to make the meal and it just doesn’t seem as enjoyable when I finally get to sit down and eat it.

 Being Real: I have a HUGE sweet tooth and I love my desserts.
 Some say I can get a little crabby if I haven’t had a treat at least once a week.
 I try my hardest to only eat one treat a week.
 Sometimes this is easier than others.
 Now, this doesn’t mean I go all out and get a gallon of ice cream and go to town.
 (Although some days may call for this….
 I try not to do it.)
 I try my hardest to keep this to a reasonable size treat.